teamhanko/hanko/frontend/elements/README.md

 ### Fallback Language

 The `fallbackLanguage` option is used to specify a fallback language for the web components when translations are missing or incomplete for a particular language.
 By setting the `fallbackLanguage` option to a valid language string like "en" or "de", the missing translation strings will be automatically retrieved from the specified fallback language.
+When the translation for the specified `fallbackLanguage` is not available in the `translations` option, the web components will attempt to fetch it from an [external file](#using-external-files).

 Script: